 The fastest way to achieve the end result of population within a circle area is presented at the bottom of this blog post.
-But, all the requests asked about plotting a point, creating a circle, and then collecting the demographic data, so I wanted to follow that process first.
+But, all the requests for help ask about plotting a point, creating a circle, and then collecting the demographic data, so I wanted to follow that process first.

 Placing the Location Point

 Placing a point on the map in MapBusinessOnline is achievable in three ways.
 They are, in order of complexity:

 - Address Bar – In the upper left-hand corner of the application you will find the Address Bar.
 It’s a blank white space with the words “Search Map” shadow texted.
-The address bar us located above the master toolbar, left side.
-Input the address for the center point of the desired circle or radius search: 19 Norwood Avenue, Rockport, MA (Zip code is optional).
-Press the Binocular icon and notice the point plotted on the map with an associated mini-toolbar.
+The address bar is located above the master toolbar, on the left side.
+Input the address for the center point of the desired circle or radius search: 19 Norwood Avenue, Rockport, MA (Zip code is optional) then press the Binocular icon and notice the point plotted on the map with an associated mini-toolbar.
 You should click Save in Dataset to save the data point either in a New dataset or an existing data set on the map

 - Plot a Draw Tool Point – From the master toolbar, seven buttons from the right, drop down to the bottom option and select the Drop a Point feature in the draw tools drop-down.
 The button turns Green to show a selection is active.
 Click on the map to add a location.
 You will have to add that map point to an existing point layer or create a new one.
 Follow the Add or New dialogues.
 Once saved, a pin symbol will appear.
 Notice, once again, the associated mini-toolbar next to the plotted point.